jmschnei/jmschnei.github.io/_publications/2016-01-01-towards-a-platform-for-curation-technologies-enri.md

 slidesurl: ""
 paperurl: ""
 bibtexurl: ""
 citation: "Peter Bourgonje.
-(2016).
-"Towards a Platform for Curation Technologies: Enriching Text Collections with a Semantic-Web Layer." *The Semantic Web: ESWC 2016 Satellite Events*."
+(2016). \"Towards a Platform for Curation Technologies: Enriching Text Collections with a Semantic-Web Layer.\" *The Semantic Web: ESWC 2016 Satellite Events*."
 ---